-After 24 years as a chef, Adam has hung up his apron to go full time with wine.
-Starting his own restaurant in 2008 was the catalyst for Adam to get serious about wine, when, being responsible for a wine list, he didn't simply want to be led by the local drinks supplier, but wanted to learn and understand what he was selling and make the best wine list he could.
-WSET courses at intermediate and advanced level followed, and joining the online UK Wine forum.
-Attending trade tastings wherever possible helped him learn quickly.
-By 2011, he had begun holding his own monthly wine tasting evenings in the restaurant and, after selling the restaurant, subsequently continued them at Pizza Margherita, with the 100th tasting neatly coinciding with opening the shop in February 2020.
+After 24 years as a chef, Adam hung up his apron in 2020 to go full time with wine.
+Starting his own restaurant in 2008 was the catalyst for Adam to get serious about wine, when, being responsible for a wine list, he didn't simply want to be led by the local drinks supplier, but wanted to learn and understand what he was selling and make the best wine list possible.
+WSET courses at intermediate and advanced level followed.
+Reading and researching the subject, tasting widely, joining wine tasting groups and attending trade tastings wherever possible also helped him learn quickly.
+By 2011, he had begun holding his own monthly wine tasting evenings in the restaurant and, after selling the restaurant, subsequently continued them at Pizza Margherita, the 100th tasting neatly coinciding with opening the shop in February 2020.

 Adam has a particular love and knowledge of Italian wines (reflected in the shop's well stocked Italian shelves.)

 His first love in wine is classic Tuscan Sangiovese, but he is also currently particularly excited about the 21st century new wave of fine Sicilian wines, from the island's unique native varieties, such as Catarratto, Grillo, Frappato, and Etna specialities Carricante and Nerello Mascalese.

 Other favourites include Pinot Noir/red Burgundy, Greek Assyrtiko and Xinomavro, Riesling, and Chenin Blanc.